The optical architecture of a heterogenous quantum network deployed in production facilities: Performance

 \subsubsection{General overview}

-In general terms, the installation and connection tasks were successful in every domain and had far exceeded the objectives of the associated research projects.

 All designs were successfully deployed and only a few minor issues related to configurations or malfunctions of different equipment had to be resolved.
-Regarding the configuration, the usual complexity of any network deployment was faced, such as managing the network addresses of each device or configuring the keys or certificates for TLS-based connections.
-The most usual malfunction issues were related to the information systems attached to the network and QKD equipment, both those hosting the SDN software and those that run the key management systems of each vendor: permission and log management, software maintenance, hardware malfunctions...
+Regarding the configuration, the usual complexity of any network deployment was faced, such as managing the IP addresses and the certificates for TLS-based connections.
+The most usual malfunction issues were related to the information systems attached to the network and QKD equipment, both those hosting the SDN software and those that run the key management systems of each vendor ---e.g., permission and log management, software maintenance and hardware malfunctions.
 There was also a complete migration of a node to another installation---Almagro to Distrito site---, precisely because it was a production central office.